When to vote

 - Before election day– at an early voting centre OR by postal vote.
 You can vote at early voting centres between Saturday 18 March and Friday 24 March.

 What happens at the polling booth or early voting centre?

-You do not need to take the how-to-vote card.
-It can help you decide how to vote if you agree with candidate’s policies.
-However, you can still vote for the candidate and rank the other candidates in a different order to what the how-to-vote card suggests.
+You do not need to take or follow the how-to-vote card if you do not want to.
+It can help you decide how to vote if you agree with the candidate’s policies.
+However, you can still vote for the candidate and rank the other candidates in a different order than what the how-to-vote card suggests.

-If you need help to fill out the election ballot papers, you can take a support person or friend with you.
+If you need help filling out the election ballot papers, you can take a support person or friend with you.
 The election official can also help you.
-This helper should not tell you who to vote for, and should not tell anyone how you voted.
+This helper should not tell you who to vote for and must not tell anyone how you voted without your consent.

 What do you do if will be overseas or interstate on election day?